It is 5 years since my last blog post.

 I think he was relishing outflanking Labour on the left, but the election of Jeremy Corbyn as leader of the Labour party has made that impossible.
 Jeremy Corbyn is on the hard left and they have their flaws as well.
 In the 32 years that Jeremy Corbyn was elected the MP for Islington North, he has often walked through the same voting lobbies as the Lib Dems, both in opposition to the Tories and Labour.
 There is more we agree on than we would both like to admit; on civil liberties, tackling global warming, opposing benefit cuts.
 Jeremy Corbyn has a laid back personality, very different from some of his hard left allies.
 The hard left have a culture of believing that anyone who opposes them on any issue should be treated with contempt.
 As the soft left Guardian journalist John Harris pointed out, they are not interested in listening to the electorate if they say things they do not want to hear.

 For that reason a lot of the new recruits to Labour have joined the wrong party.
 Unfortunately because on the policies they are closer to Jeremey Corbyn than Tim Farron, that does not seem obvious.
 No doubt some will eject from Labour when they find out what it is really like, but it would have been better if they joined the Lib Dems in the first place.
-The Lib Dems have plenty of new members themselves and that is an opportunity they must capitalise on.

 But what about the bigger picture?
 Global warming will continue it's deadly path.
 There is no end in sight in the so called war against terror.
 Will Assad be overthrown and will the Syrian state collapse in a similar fashion to Iraq in 2003?
 Will the government really find the money to replace Trident?
 Will Donald Trump or Ted Cruz become the next US president?
 How will the global economy fare as the Chinese economy falters?
 What if the British people vote to leave the EU?
 Will Greece leave the Euro currency, and will others follow?
 Will the far right prosper in Europe in the UK?
 How will Daesh be managing in Libya, Afghanistan, Yemen, Iraq, Syria, Lebenon, Jordan, Egypt and will they attack Israel?
 And these are just the known unknowns.